The World Court Takes On the Climate Crisis

 Well, for one thing, pursuant to Article VI, Clause 2 of the US Constitution, legally binding treaties constitute “the supreme Law of the Land; and the Judges in every State shall be bound thereby, any Thing in the Constitution or Laws of any State to the Contrary notwithstanding.”

 That fundamental injunction applies to the 1992 United Nations Framework Convention on Climate Change (UNFCCC), which commits the signatory nations to “stabilize greenhouse gas concentrations “at a level that would prevent dangerous anthropogenic (human induced) interference with the climate system.”
-It applies, as well, to the 2015 Paris Agreement to the UNFCCC, also a legally binding treat that requires the nations to hold “the increase in the global average temperature to well below 2°C above pre-industrial levels” and to pursue efforts “to limit the temperature increase to 1.5°C above pre-industrial levels.”
+It applies, as well, to the 2015 Paris Agreement to the UNFCCC, also a legally binding treaty that requires the nations to hold “the increase in the global average temperature to well below 2°C above pre-industrial levels” and to pursue efforts “to limit the temperature increase to 1.5°C above pre-industrial levels.”

 But what does this all mean in practice, including with respect to our soon-upcoming initiatives?
 That is a question to which we will have occasion to return here soon enough.